SummitPublicSchools/Illuminate-Education/README.md

 # Illuminate-Education
-SQL queries to pull data from Illuminate
+SQL queries and python scripts to pull data from Illuminate